 It’s something that’s stuck with me.

 I can’t remember the last time I went to bed without at least washing my face, putting on toner and moisturizing.
 It’s not an exaggeration to say it’s probably never happened.
 Has it contributed to me looking younger than my 44 years?
 Who can say for certain, but it’s something I make sure I do each and every night, no matter what.

-When I moved to Korea many, many years later, I discovered that the country’s obsession with beauty was next-level, and that my mom was actually somewhat of a cultural outsider in this regard, hardly wearing make-up and as UNobsessed with physical appearance as could possibly be.
+When I moved to Korea many, many years later, I discovered that the country’s obsession with beauty was next-level, and that my mom was actually somewhat of a cultural outsider in this regard.
+She hardly wears make-up and is as UNobsessed with physical appearance as could possibly be.

-Now, as mom to my very own 2 year old crazy monster, I just don’t have the time or patience to do a 10-14 step Korean skincare routine every night.
-However I do consider a facial every 2 or 3 weeks to be not just a treat, but an integral part of my skincare routine.
+Now, as mom to my very own 2 year old crazy monster, I just don’t have the time or patience to do a 10 step Korean skincare routine every night.
+However I do consider a Korean facial every 2 or 3 weeks to be not just a treat, but an integral part of my skincare regimen.

 It’s not only a great break for this tired mommy, but I see almost immediate results in my skin, in terms of hydration, health and general glow.

-A Korean facial could be divided into 4 broad categories: cleansing, massage, masks, and the application of ampoules and creams.
-There’s probably some slight variation to the process depending on which spa you visit, but this is basically what you’re signing up for when you book a facial.
+A facial in Korea could be divided into 4 broad categories: cleansing, massage, masks, and the application of ampoules and creams.
+There’s probably some slight variation to the process depending on which spa you visit, but this is basically what you’re signing up for when you book a facial in Seoul.
 The entire procedure takes around an hour, and you’ll come out of the room with noticeably hydrated, dewy skin.